RinChanNOWWW/InflateBird/README.md

 # FlappyBird
-Recreated Flappy Bird and added in a customized Multiplayer version that supports both Mac and Windows PC using Unity with C#.
+Recreated Flappy Bird by Dong Nguyen and added in a customized Multiplayer version that supports both Mac and Windows PC using Unity with C#.

 Executables (.app and .exe) are both located in the Builds folder.